What Is a Privacy Center and Do You Need One

 What Is a Data Privacy Center?

-Data privacy centers are not required by law, but they help organize your data privacy protocol and make the user experience that much simpler and more cohesive.
+Data privacy centers are not required by law, but they help organize your data privacy protocol and make the user experience much simpler and more cohesive.

 When Do You Need a Privacy Center?